 Whiplash occurs when the muscles and ligaments of the neck stretch further than their average range of motion.
 While symptoms of neck injury may not occur instantly, itâ€™s essential to keep a close watch over any physical changes which may result following the accident and seek medical attention as soon as possible to properly diagnose the presence of any other spinal complications.
 Although whiplash is considered a relatively mild condition, it can cause long-term pain and discomfort.

 During an auto collision, the sudden force of the impact causes an individualâ€™s head to abruptly move back-and-forth in any direction, depending on the type of car crash.
 The rapid flexion and extension of the neck pulls and extends the muscles, straining the soft tissues around the cervical spine, occasionally causing them to tear.

 After several years of research, itâ€™s evident that the spinal ligaments can be stretched and/or torn during an automobile accident.
 Prior research has shown that the anterior longitudinal ligaments, the transverse ligaments, and the facet capsules, found within the neck, can be damaged or injured even in minor crashes.

 After being involved in an automobile accident, the irritating pain and stiffness in the neck which affects many individuals at the time of the collision, could have longer lasting effects than many anticipate.
 Whiplash is the most frequent result of a car crash, although it may occur during a variety of other incidents.
 This common neck injury can lead to complications if left untreated.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.Â

-The information herein on "Whiplash Injuries Causing Weakened Ligaments" is not intended to replace a one-on-one relationship with a qualified healthcare professional or licensed physician and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Whiplash Injuries Causing Weakened Ligaments" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We provide and present clinical collaboration with specialists from a wide array of disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
-In addition, we provide copies of supporting research studies available to regulatory boards and the public upon request.
+We provide copies of supporting research studies available to regulatory boards and the public upon request.

-We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.

 We are here to help you and your family.